Wildfire history of Cape Cod: Colonization

 In the 1620s, the Cape was forever altered by the settlement of Europeans.
 The settlers did not like periodic fires in their backyards, and they put out any fire before it could really burn and do damage.
 This, and massive deforestation by the initial settlers, led to a large amount of brush accumulating in the surviving woods of the Cape.
 Unfortunately for the settlers, this caused fires, when they occurred, to really burn and explode instead of burning along the ground.
 The forests of this time were small and spread out so there was not much potential for disaster, but that changed after industrialization.

 Industrial Age

 The discovery of the New World led to newfound industries to many Europeans.
 One was shipbuilding.
 This was important on the Cape because the tall trees which survived the mass deforestation of the initial settlement, led to the major expansion of the shipbuilding industry.
 This, along with the decreased farming of the land, created an opportunity for pitch pine and scrub oak to grow in abundance.
 This land was divided up into individual firewood plots.
 Some of this wood was bought up by the Boston and Sandwich Glass Company, which operated from 1825 to 1888 and the Barnstable Brick Company, which operated from 1878 to 1929.
 Unfortunately, this led to many fires burning many acres because the forests began to connect.

+The most destructive recorded event of this period was the 1887 Cape Cod wildfires.
+At least six distinct fires erupted on May 11, 1887, under abnormally warm and dry conditions, spreading across over 75,000 acres over three days and threatening the towns of Bourne and Falmouth.